jrtaveras/KillMaintenance/README.md

 ## Restrictions
 All tables must have a primary key Called Id(Identity) that can be Int or BigInt or Guid, all the tables must have the following fields: Creado (Varchar), FechaCreado (DateTime), Modificado (Varchar) and FechaModificado (DateTime)

-##developed by Roberto Taveras and Ramon Peralta
+## Developed by Roberto Taveras and Ramon Peralta

 ## Screen of CodeSmith running CRUD Crusher